 Learning takes all forms, which is why Yale has put a wealth of lifelong learning opportunities at your fingertips.
 Get started with some of the offerings below and see where your curiosity takes you.

 A research university that focuses on students and encourages learning as an essential way of life, Yale is a place for connection, creativity, and innovation among cultures and across disciplines.
-You can find them all on Coursera.
+You can find them on Coursera.

 Lectures & Talks